The latest FX series might remind you of familiar teacher—and school-related sitcoms, but this one has a fresh twist! Here's my review.

 Have you seen English Teacher?
 What did you think of the premiere?
 Leave a comment below.

-You can catch new episodes of FX's English Teacher on Mondays at 10/9c on FX and stream the next day on Hulu.
+New episodes of FX's English Teacher air on Mondays at 10/9c on FX and stream the next day on Hulu.

 No comments: